 NordVPN is currently offering 5200+ servers in 60 countries worldwide.
 This is how you can secure your privacy from any part of the world trouble-free.
 Above all, it offers an eye-catching automatic kill switch feature that improves your online anonymity to the next level.
 NordVPN Kill switch on windows allows you to allocate specific apps that will be completely shut down in the state of VPN disconnection.

 You can check our detailed NordVPN kill switch guide for more information.

 Furthermore, you can avail of such attributes on your preferred devices like Windows, Linux, Mac, Android, and iOS.

 To learn more about how NordVPN works, view our detailed NordVPN review.

-Overall, PureVPN has good reviews of its internet kill switch feature.
+Overall, IPVanish has good reviews of its internet kill switch feature.
 It has also resolved certain issues on its Android version, as the latest builds have a new and improved kill switch feature.

 5. CyberGhost – Popular Kill Switch VPN

-CyberGhost is another privacy brand delivering its services through 7,000+ servers in 91 countries all around the world.
+CyberGhost is another privacy brand delivering its services through 7000+ servers distributed in 90 countries all around the world.
 The famous Romania-based provider offers an exclusive VPN with kill switch benefits to its users.
 It is also among the best VPN for Iranian people with Iranian IP addresses, so you can understand how much depth its server network has in it.